 Kaestner, Anne: KNX, 1976.
 Unknown.

 Kagan, Marilyn: KFI, 1991-96; KMPC/KTZN, 1996-97.
 Marilyn is a media consultant and will be heard on Hayhouseradio.com every Monday morning @ 9am starting October 20, 2008.
-New book coming out in November 2008 titled Defenders of the Heart and continues to see people in therapy in Beverly Hills.
+Her new book came out in November 2008 titled Defenders of the Heart and she continues to see people in therapy in Beverly Hills.